meta-rust/meta-rust/README.md

 This openembedded layer provides the rust compiler, tools for building packages (cargo), and a few example projects.

+By default we assume that there is a local `cargo` (ie: `cargo-native`).
+To disable this and try to build cargo, add:

+    CARGO_PROVIDED = ""

+To a conf file (probably local.conf)

 ## What works:

  - MACHINE="beaglebone" (TARGET_SYS=arm-poky-linux-gnueabi)